AdaiasMagdiel/AdaiasMagdiel/README.md

 <p>I'm Adaías Magdiel, living in Itaituba, Pará, Brazil <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b1/Bandeira_Itaituba.svg/120px-Bandeira_Itaituba.svg.png" width="16px"> and currently pursuing a degree in Mathematics (Licentiate) and a Bachelor's degree in Computer Science.
 Coding enthusiast with a passion for problem-solving and creating solutions that make life a bit easier.</p>

-I'm currently working in [Hermes](https://github.com/AdaiasMagdiel/hermes), a lightweight (and experimental) PHP router manager.
+I'm currently working in:
+-   [Hermes](https://github.com/AdaiasMagdiel/hermes), a lightweight (and experimental) PHP router manager.
+-   [SimpleCache](https://github.com/AdaiasMagdiel/simple-cache), a library to manage cache in Python applications.

 <table>
   <tr>